Mother’s Day: My Annual Day of Bittersweet Reflections

 I was born on Mother’s Day, 1954.
 People always say “how sweet”, and I know in some ways it was, but I imagine it was something of an ordeal for my Mama.
-I was premature and an RH baby, which made things a bit dicey, from what I understand… When we celebrate birthdays, we need to remember that our mom did all the work; we just showed up.
+I was premature and an RH baby, which made things a bit dicey, from what I understand… Apparently, they had to replace all of my blood with hers, and as a result the day of my birth was hard on both of us.
+When we celebrate birthdays, we need to remember that our mom did all the work; we just showed up.
 (That’s why my favorite birthday greeting is “Way to go, YOUR MOM!”)
 But I digress… Every few years May the ninth falls on Mother’s Day, but it varies according to Leap Year.
-This year I am five days away, so I guess I will celebrate my birth’s exact day, along with all those amazing moms NEXT year…
+This year I am three days away, so I guess I will celebrate my birth’s exact day, along with all those amazing moms in 2027…

 A Bumpy Beginning